 HealthSpace Teen Clinic

-HealthSpace is a collaboration between CHD and the Cameron Foundation and serves the Petersburg teen population.
-Education sessions and counseling are provided in Petersburg High School and Blandford Academy.
+HealthSpace is a collaboration between CHD, the Cameron Foundation, and the John Randolph Foundation.
+It serves the teen population within the District with a special focus on the teens within Petersburg and Hopewell.
+Education sessions and counseling are provided in Petersburg and Hopewell Public Schools.
 The Health Space health educator and clinic nurse counsel teens < 19 years of age regarding; safe sex, sexual coercion, healthy relationships, self esteem, career counseling, and hygiene.
-Additionally, this program includes clinical services, providing contraception methods, pregnancy testing, referrals for pregnancies, STD treatment, and sports physicals.
-Clinical services are offered to the Petersburg population by appointment and on a walk‐in basis at the Petersburg Health Department.
+Additionally, this program includes clinical services, providing contraception methods, pregnancy testing, referrals for pregnancies, STI testing and treatment, and sports physicals.
+Clinical services are offered by appointment and on a walk‐in basis at the Petersburg and Hopewell Health Department.
+Sports physicals are by appointment only.

 Immunizations—Child and Adult